 So what does value mean to your prospective buyers?
 Is it the competitive pricing?
 The free add-on services?
 Or is it the customer loyalty program?

-Here are 8 tips on what you can do to have an immediate impact on adding value to your brand:
+Here are 8 ways on what you can do to have an immediate impact on adding value to your brand: